+It is now a criminal offence for any person to cause a child to enter into marriage before their 18th Birthday, whether or not they used violence, threats or any other form of coercion or deception.
 A child who is being forced into marriage is at risk of significant harm through physical, sexual and emotional abuse.
-Significant harm is defined as a situation where a child is suffering, or is likely to suffer, a degree of physical, sexual and / or emotional harm (through abuse or neglect), which is so harmful that there needs to be compulsory intervention by child protection agencies into the life of the child and their family.
+Significant harm is defined as a situation where a child is suffering, or is likely to suffer, a degree of physical, sexual and / or emotional harm (through abuse or neglect), which is so harmful that there needs tobe compulsory intervention by child protection agencies into the life of the child andtheir family.

-The reasons given by parents who force their children to marry include protecting their children, building stronger families, strengthening family links, protecting family honour (e.g. promiscuity or homosexuality), retaining or acquiring wealth, appearement etc.
+The reasons given by parents who force their children to marry include protecting their children, building stronger families, strengthening family links, protecting family honour (e.g. promiscuity or homosexuality), retaining or acquiring wealth, appears appearance of the control of the con